EightSeven60/VideoWizard/README.md

 -Communicating with server to create, log into, edit and delete accounts (server is in separate repo)

-# This was only a uni project, will probably not update unless I get an app idea related to it, consider abandoned
+# This was only a learning oportunity, will probably not update unless I get an app idea related to it, consider abandoned